theidealist101/subnodeica/README.md

 - The following biomes fully fleshed out with all decorations, terrain features (floaters, pillars, etc.) and carver caves: Safe Shallows, Kelp Forest, Grassy Plateaus, Jellyshroom Caves
 - Structures to populate these: wrecks, scatters and the first Degasi seabase
 - Fully operational Lifepod 5 with hatches, storage, and preferably intro cutscene
-- Vehicle construction and the Seamoth, possibly the PRAWN Suit as well
 - At least minimal seabase construction stuff, with basic corridors, hatches, multipurpose rooms, and power
 - Bioluminescence on decoration nodes (requires engine changes)
 - Particles, sounds and animations for quality of life (animations waiting for .gltf support)